 Typical leadership questions and response frameworks:

-Pay transparency part 6: Consistent leadership responsesPay transparency as an organisational development opportunity
+Pay transparency part 6: Consistent leadership responsesPay transparency as an opportunity for organisational development

 Although pay transparency is primarily introduced as a regulatory obligation, it can also represent a broader organisational development opportunity.